NethServer/docs/administrator-manual/en/hotsync.rst

 .. note::

-   After hotsync is configured, it's a good practice to launch ``hotsync`` command on master host and ``hotsync-slave`` command on slave host after master has properly syncronized with slave.
+   After HotSync is configured, it's a good practice to launch ``hotsync`` command on master host and ``hotsync-slave`` command on slave host after master has properly syncronized with slave.
    You can force these commands also from Cockpit GUI and check ``/var/log/messages`` logs.
 It's suggested to launch first command directly from CLI to check if all is properly configured.